What is a SIPOC (COPIS) Diagram?

 Step 3: Process

-This is a list of the high-level steps that make up the process.
-Capturing the steps in the middle of the SIPOC diagram provides an overview of where the process starts and finishes, and what it involves.
+It is a list of the high-level steps that make up the process.
+Capturing the steps in the middle of the SIPOC diagram provides an overview of where the process starts and finishes and what it involves.
 Make sure you only list the few vital, general steps - no more than 10 - and that you don’t go into too much detail.